Khuy voyne!

 t.A.T.u. in the famous "Khuy Voyne!" shirts.
 This style was worn on The Tonight Show with Jay Leno, while short-sleeve T-shirts with typed serif text were worn on Jimmy Kimmel Live! and TRL, and short-sleeve T-shirts with the original text style were worn on Last Call with Carson Daly.

-Khuy Voyne! (also transliterated as Hui Voine; Хуй войне!, lit.
-'Dick to the war' which can be translated as 'Fuck war' without any sexual connotation meaning 'no war') is a phrase developed by former t.A.T.u. producer Ivan Shapovalov during the duo's promotional tour in the United States in early 2003.
+Khuy voyne! (also transliterated as Hui voine; Хуй войне!, lit.
+'Dick to the war' which can be translated as 'Fuck war,' meaning 'no to the war' without sexual connotation) is a pacifist phrase.
+It was first used publicly by Russian pop duo t.A.T.u. on February 25th, 2003, during a performance of "All the Things She Said" on NBC's The Tonight Show with Jay Leno.

 Origins and the Iraq War

-On February 25, 2003, the women performed on The Tonight Show with Jay Leno, and mocked NBC's insistence that they neither kiss nor comment on the Iraq War by performing "All the Things She Said" from their first English album 200 km/h in the Wrong Lane in white T-shirts that bore the slogan across the front, and by blocking their faces with their hands as they kissed during a break in their performance.
-The stunt prompted NBC to ban t.A.T.u. from any future performance, but it also helped their international record sales.
+Around the time of t.A.T.u.'s performance, anti-war narratives were actively suppressed by major United States television broadcasters as the nation prepared for the Iraq War.
+Prior to the invasion of Iraq, many significant figures in American pop culture spoke out against the potential start of war.
+In December 2002, more than 100 influential Hollywood actors, directors, and producers formed the group Artists United to Win Without War.
+The group later released an open letter to President George W. Bush expressing their opposition to the war.

-On February 26, when the shirts were banned from Jimmy Kimmel Live! and replaced with ones that said "Censored", they wrote the slogan on Jimmy Kimmel's hand.
-The two also wore the shirts to TRL on March 3 and Last Call with Carson Daly on March 5.
+During a performance with Kid Rock at the 45th Grammy Awards, Sheryl Crow wore a large peace sign and a guitar strap bearing the slogan "No War."
+Following Crow's statement, an American promoter suggested to t.A.T.u.'s producer Ivan Shapovalov that the duo incorporate an anti-war statement into their performance on The Tonight Show with Jay Leno, though it was Shapovalov who decided to use "Khuy Voyne" instead of "No War."
+On their February 25th, 2003, performance on The Tonight Show, t.A.T.u. mocked NBC's insistence that they neither kiss nor comment on the Iraq War by performing "All the Things She Said" from their first English album 200 km/h in the Wrong Lane in white T-shirts that bore the slogan across the front, and by blocking their faces with their hands as they kissed during a break in their performance.
+The stunt prompted NBC to ban t.A.T.u. from any future performances, though it did also help the duo's international record sales.

 The documentary Anatomy of t.A.T.u. states that when the slogan was being created, Shapovalov said that it is a Russian slang way to say "No to War" (Нет войне!), however the slang translations may vary to "Dick to War" (word-by-word) or a creative way of saying "Fuck War".